nielsls/Assets.jl/README.md

 ## When using PackageCompiler

-When compiling apps using PackageCompiler, the following code should be appended to the build script (i.e. right after `create_app(...)`):
+When compiling apps using [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl), the following code should be appended to your build script (i.e. right after `create_app(...)`):
 ```
+using Assets
 using MyPkgWithAssets
 copy_assets(MyPkgWithAssets, app_folder)
 ```